-The naïve entrepreneur thinks he can relax, after he finally cashes the check from a professional investor, but in reality that’s when the work and the pressure starts.
+The naïve entrepreneur thinks he can relax after he finally cashes the check from a professional investor, but in reality, that’s when the real work and pressure starts.
 His first reality reset is that now, maybe for the first time, he really has a boss, or several bosses, and often very demanding ones at that.

 Secondly, they probably didn’t give you all the money up front, but made a good part of it contingent on meeting some milestones.
 Your startup is now part of someone’s portfolio, and here are a few of the ways in which you should expect to be monitored by your investors: